Last updated on July 5th, 2022 at 02:45 pm

 I suspect that whatever we find easiest in life could be described by this ideal pyramid.

 For example, one thing that’s easy for me is cooking.
 I definitely spend the great majority of my cooking time helping things go right.
 I always take 20 minutes to preheat my cast iron dutch oven before putting in my homemade sourdough bread to bake.

 That’s what helps my loaves of bread come out of the oven just right – golden and fragrant with a lovely custardy crumb every time.
 (My stomach just growled.
 How about yours?)

-Only rarely do I find myself in the kitchen fixing stuff that went wrong.
-It’s been quite awhile since I had to scrub my best copper pot with kosher salt to get the burn marks off it after leaving the artichokes on for too long without adding water.
+Only rarely do I find me in the kitchen fixing stuff that went wrong.
+It’s been quite a while since I had to scrub my best copper pot with kosher salt to get the burn marks off it after leaving the artichokes on for too long without adding water.

 What IS that weird smell?
 Is somebody cooking something?
 Oh.
 It’s me.
 Duh.

 On the other hand, I’ll bet whatever we find most difficult in life is probably the place where the parts of the pyramid trade places.